khushmeeet/newton/README.md

-## newton
+# newton
-Version of JSON, with readability in mind
+Version of JSON, with readability in mind.

 It is based on YAML